panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 These two lessons, taken together, could be summarized as "you get one chance to get it right".

-During discussion of ECN at {{PANRG-110}}, we noted that "you get one chance to get it right" isn't quite correct today, because so operating systems on so many host systems are frequently updated, which was not at all true in the early 2000s.
+During discussion of ECN at {{PANRG-110}}, we noted that "you get one chance to get it right" isn't quite correct today, because operating systems on so many host systems are frequently updated, and transport protocols like QUIC {{I-D.ietf-quic-transport}} are being implemented in user space, and can be updated without touching installed operating systems.
+Neither of these factors were true in the early 2000s.

 We think that these restatements of the ECN Lessons Learned are more useful for current implementers:

 - Even if you do everything right, you may trip over implementation bugs in devices you know nothing about, that will cause severe problems that prevent successful deployment of your path aware technology.
 Testing before deployment isn't enough to ensure successful deployment.
 It is also necessary to "deploy gently", which often means deploying for a small subset of users to gain experience, and implementing feedback mechanisms to detect that user experience is being degraded.
 - After implementations disable your Path Aware technology, it may take years, or even decades, to convince implementers to re-enable it by default.
 This might be based on the difficulty of distributing implementations that enable it by default, but are just as likely to be based on the "bad taste in the mouth" that implementers have after an unsuccessful deployment attempt that degraded user experience.